zenml-io/zenml/docs/book/how-to/customize-docker-builds/README.md

 description: Using Docker images to run your pipeline.
 ---

-# 🐳 Customize Docker builds
+# 🐳 Customize Docker Builds

 ZenML executes pipeline steps sequentially in the active Python environment when running locally.
 However, with remote [orchestrators](../../user-guide/production-guide/cloud-orchestration.md) or [step operators](../../configure-stack-components/step-operators/README.md), ZenML builds [Docker](https://www.docker.com/) images to run your pipeline in an isolated, well-defined environment.